 A nibble of memory stores 4-bits.
+A nibble of memory stores 4-bits.

 A byte (pronounced bite) stores 8-bits.
 A word stores 16 bits.

 Since a bit, a nibble, and a byte, all sound like references to eating food, perhaps a better name for 16-bits might have been "dinner".